 One Sabbath He entered into a synagogue.
 Among the people in the synagogue, there was this man with his withered hand.
 The religious leaders were watching Jesus.
 They knew about His earlier Sabbath healing miracles and expected Him to also in this case to heal on the Sabbath.
 But rather than be amazed by His miracles, they saw this as an opportunity to obtain evidence against Jesus:

 “They were watching Him to see if He would heal him on the Sabbath, so that they might accuse Him”.
 (Mark 3:1)

 They were intent on killing Him.
 They did not wait for Jesus to act, but initiated the confrontation by asking Jesus:

-They did not ask this because of concern for the sick man, or because they desired understanding.
-They were convinced that they knew the answer to their own question, but put this question to Christ to trick Him into healing on the Sabbath, so that they might condemn Him on the basis of their laws.
+They did not ask this because of concern for the sick man, or because they desired to understand.
+They were convinced that they knew the answer to their own question but put this question to Christ to trick Him into healing on the Sabbath so that they might condemn Him on the basis of their laws.

 To heal on the Sabbath was prohibited by the traditions